Why Google Trends is one of the best product research & eCommerce tools

 Staying updated on how consumers talk about products is crucial—and Google Trends can help.

 It seems that “plushie” is an increasingly common term, even topping searches for “stuffed animal.”
-If we weren’t aware of this, we would miss an increasing number of sales every year, despite selling the same product.
+As a retailer, if you weren’t aware of this, you'd miss an increasing number of sales every year, despite selling the same product.

 Try it yourself: Enter your core keywords into Google, followed by “vs”, and see what pops up.
 Then, compare search interest in those terms to your current terminology and ensure you have related variations in your product listings.